South Korea presses on with World Scout Jamboree as heat forces thousands to leave early

 “We continue to call on the host and the Korean government to honor their commitments to mobilize additional financial and human resources, and to make the health and safety of the participants their top priority,” the statement said.

 The U.K. Scout Association announced it was pulling out more than 4,000 British scouts and moving them to hotels.
-Hundreds of U.S. scouts also were expected to depart the site over the weekend and relocate to a U.S. military base near the capital, Seoul.
+Hundreds of U.S. scouts will also depart the site on Sunday and relocate to a U.S. military base near the capital, Seoul.
 An email from the U.S. contingent said leaving was necessary because of the extreme weather and resulting conditions.

-The U.S. Embassy did not immediately respond to questions about accommodations for the scouts at Camp Humphreys.
-But the South Korean organizing committee confirmed the U.S. was among the national contingents intending to leave, also naming Singapore.
+The United States has about 1,100 people in their contingent.
+While U.S. scouts and their adult leaders will leave the site, most American staff members helping with the jamboree’s operations have chosen to remain, according to Mark Beese, co-head of communications at the World Organization of the Scout Movement.

+The South Korean organizers said dozens of scouts from Singapore have also decided to leave.

 Some scouts and family members expressed disappointment.
 Raymond Wong, a San Francisco Bay Area engineer whose sons are attending, said participants should be able to choose if they leave.